7.62x25mm Tokarev Ammo

 History of 7.62x25mm Tokarev Ammunition

-Over its long lifespan, the 7.62 Tokarev has been produced in several configurations from ball to armor piercing and incendiary, this cartridge has been employed in a variety of missions that required a small cartridge that had excellent penetration.
-Today, in the United States, the 7.62x25mm is commonly found with 85 or 90 grain Hollow Point or Full Metal Jacket bullets.
-Velocities range from just over 1200 feet per second to just over 1700 feet per second.
-The 7.62x25 is known for its excellent penetration, some reports state that the FMJ bullets can penetrate up to 17 inches of ballistic gel.
-Other sources claim that the cartridge will go through class II ballistic vests and the American PASGT helmet.
-Some shooters describe the performance of the 7.62x25mm as better than most modern 9mm cartridges
+The 7.62 Tokarev, over its many years, has been manufactured in many varieties from lead ball to armor piercing and incendiary.
+This cartridge has seen action on many different missions that needed a small cartridge with excellent penetration.
+In the United States today, the 7.62x25mm Tokarev is usuallly found with Hollow Point or Full Metal Jacket bullets weighing 85 or 90 grains.
+Muzzle velocity can range between 1200 feet per second to slightly more than 1700 feet per second.
+The 7.62x25 cartridge has a reputation for excellent penetration - some tests have shown FMJ bullets penetrating as much as seventeen inches of ballistic gel.
+Other test results indicate that a 7.62 Tokarev round will penetrate class II ballistic vests as well as the U.S. PASGT helmet.
+Some shooters believe the performance of the 7.62x25mm is superior to modern 9mm cartridges.

 Discuss 7.62x25mm Tokarev ammunition by adding your comment to the 0 comments below or by asking a new question